Summer Olympics Worksheets

 Got an antsy kid stuck indoors this summer?
 Color and work on counting at the same time with this Olympics-themed color by number of a pole vaulter.

 Archery is one of the most exciting sports in the Olympic games!
-Learn more about this and other sports that are featured in the summer Olympics with this Olympic-themed coloring page.
+Learn more about this and other sports in the summer Olympics with this coloring page.

 Learn more about the exciting sport of indoor track cycling as you color this Olympic coloring page.

 Get a leg up on everyone's favorite sport...football!
-If your child is gearing up for this summer's Olympic games, this coloring page is a great way to introduce him to one of the featured competitions.
+Introduce your child to one of the featured competitions in the Olympic games with this coloring page.

 As your child gears up for the Summer Olympics, this coloring page of a runner after a race will get him pumped for his favorite sport.